-This green beans-forward soup is the creation of restaurateur János Gundel, father of the famous Károly Gundel.
-He made the soup as a birthday present in 1892 to his regular patron, Kálmán Mikszáth, a celebrated novelist and politician.
+This bright-tasting green beans soup is the creation of restaurateur János Gundel, father of the famous Károly Gundel.
+He made the soup in 1892 as a birthday present to Kálmán Mikszáth, his regular patron and a celebrated novelist and politician.
 Mikszáth wrote about the Palóc people in northeast Hungary, hence the soup's moniker.
 The original recipe calls for mutton, but most people make it with pork or beef these days.

 500 grams (1 ¼ pounds) boneless pork shoulder, cut into 1 cm (½ inch) cubes